duceppemo/selective_primer_finder/README.md

                         Maximum number of times a kmer can be found in each inclusion genome.
 Default is 1, meaning repeated regions are discarded.
+  -a skesa, --assembler skesa
+                        Choose assembler: "skesa" or "spades".
 ```

 ## Input